dryman/dryman.github.com/source/_posts/2012-10-29-type-qualifiers.markdown

 This is a function that is thread and multiprocessor safe to swap/update an integer.
 Objective-C runtime uses these functions defined in [OSAtomic.h][OSAtomic] to manage retain counts.

-### register

-`register` is a opposite keyword to `volatile`.
-The register type modifier tells the compiler to store the variable being declared in a CPU register (if possible), to optimize access.

 ### restrict